gabriel-alves-p/l-atelier-eden/README.md

 - Color & font ideas from https://www.corebyclaresmyth.com/

-- Code Institute for HTML and CSS lessons that were reffered back to throughout this project.
+- Code Institute for HTML and CSS lessons that were referred back to throughout this project.